jjprevite/learning/README.md

 - [Web-Bakers](https://github.com/Web-Bakers/web-bakers) -an open-source project I'm working on with two other friends
 - Startup Idea -can't share much here because it's still in development but working on a tech-product-idea with a few business partners
 - [Thinkful Curriculum](https://www.thinkful.com/) -an online career accelerator.
 They also host local meetups.
 I TA for the [Phoenix one](https://www.meetup.com/Thinkful-Phoenix/).
+- [TwilioQuest](https://www.twilio.com/quest/missions) -an online adventure/game for learning how to use Twilio's API.
 - [freeCodeCamp](freecodecamp.org) -I'm close to finishing the Front End Certificate so I hope I can within the 100 days.